weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

     open.

-16. There is another test that you can perform to validate that your connector worked properly, even though the validation failed.
+16. There is another test that you can perform to validate that your connector worked properly, even though the validation may have failed.
 This test is a message trace.

     Select the **connectors – Microsoft Exchange** tab in your Edge browser to display the EAC for Exchange Online.